Ivory Coast exiles set up strategic command in Ghana - U.N. panel

 The experts' report said pro-Gbagbo supporters were also looking to operate from Mali, which descended into chaos in March when soldiers toppled the president and left a power vacuum that enabled Tuareg rebels to seize two-thirds of the country.
 Islamist extremists, some al Qaeda allies, hijacked the revolt in northern Mali.

-"On 12 July, 2012, a meeting took place in Takoradi (Ghana) where various exiled groups supporting Gbagbo united their efforts and defined a course of action with a view of returning to power in Cote d'Ivoire, including the development of a political and military strategy to identify possible bases of operations in neighbouring countries such as Mali," it said.
+"In mid July 2012, a meeting took place in Takoradi (Ghana) where various ... groups supporting Gbagbo united their efforts and defined a course of action with a view of returning to power in Cote d'Ivoire, including the development of a political and military strategy to identify possible bases of operations in neighbouring countries such as Mali," the report said.

-Pro-Gbagbo elements appeared to be trying to recruit Islamist rebels in Mali while encouraging the country's military junta to help destabilize Ivory Coast, the report said.
+It said that pro-Gbagbo elements appeared to be attempting to recruit Islamist rebels in Mali and were also encouraging the country's military junta to help destabilize Ivory Coast.

-Asked why supporters of Gbagbo, a Christian, would be aligning themselves with Islamists, a U.N. official told Reuters: "The enemy of my enemy is my friend."
+Asked why the supporters of Gbagbo, a Christian, would be aligning themselves with Islamists, a U.N. official told Reuters on condition of anonymity: "The enemy of my enemy is my friend."

-The West African regional group ECOWAS is planning a military intervention to end the Islamists' control of northern Mali.
+The West African regional group ECOWAS is planning a military intervention to end the Islamists' control of northern Mali, although it has yet to receive the necessary authorization from the U.N.
+Security Council.
+The council has asked ECOWAS for a clearer outline of its strategy.

-The experts' report on Ivory Coast also said Ouattara's government may have violated a U.N. arms embargo by importing military radio equipment, uniforms and knives.
+The experts' report on Ivory Coast also said Ouattara's government may have violated the U.N. arms embargo still in place by importing military radio equipment, uniforms and knives.

+It said there had been smuggling too of Ivorian cashew nuts and cocoa to Ghana, and possibly skimming off of oil revenues.
+This was not necessarily financing pro-Gbagbo elements but was diverting financial resources away from the government.